ioccc-src/winner/faq.md

 RHEL, has switched to a Wayland session as it’s default windowing system (And it works flawlessly on my Laptop).

-See the [Wayland](https://wayland.freedesktop.org) web site for more details.
+See the [Wayland](https://wayland.freedesktop.org) website for more details.

 **IMPORTANT NOTE**: We do **NOT** know if IOCCC entries will run under **Wayland**.
 Some IOCCC entries that use X11 might be OK while other IOCCC